JohnOnGH/JohnOnGH/README.md

 I am the co-founder of Sezoo (https://sezoo.digital) and a protagonist for better models of digital trust using open-standards and open-source based solutions such as W3C's Verifiable Credentials and Decentralised Identifiers.

-I'm most active on LinkedIn (at the moment at least) and you can see most of my posts there.
+I'm most active on LinkedIn (at the time I wrote this text at least) and you can see most of my posts there.
 I'm also on Twitter.

 My details are:
 LinkedIn: https://www.linkedin.com/in/11dot2/